Riverworld: Purpose

 Humanity's creators are a race of aliens known, among their human allies, as "the Ethicals", who brought wathan technology to Earth, installing both a generator to produce wathans and a collector to catch and store wathans—and the human personas and memories accumulated by them—for later retrieval.
 The only Ethical seen in the stories is Monat Graatut, who poses as an ally and friend of Richard Francis Burton.
 The reason given for the collector was that humans were both extraordinarily civilized (capable of "passing on" within a single lifetime, as did Gautama Buddha), and extraordinarily barbaric (capable of genocide, slavery etc.), and therefore might or might not be trusted with wathan technology; an ambiguity meant for resolution by the Riverworld.
 Children who died before age five are resurrected on a "Gardenworld": a physical paradise where the children were raised as Ethicals, who later created the Riverworld in hope of stimulating moral contemplation.
 The repetitive physical environment was to encourage a concern with inward rather than outward circumstances, while the poverty of natural resources was to prevent the development of a higher technology, and the food provided by the grails, the presence of abundant water and potential shelter, and the resurrections were to obviate economy.
 Alcohol, marijuana, and the LSD-like dreamgum were provided for recreational purposes and to assist contemplation.

-Peter Jairus Frigate
+Academic study

-Peter Jairus Frigate is a fictionalized version of Philip José Farmer.
-Confusingly, it is only starting in the third volume The Dark Design that the true Peter Jairus Frigate appears—the one in the earlier volumes was in fact an impostor (actually his brother who died in infancy and who as indicated raised on the Gardenworld).
-Note that in Farmer's other major series of books, World of Tiers, a major character also has the same initials as the author, Paul Janus Finnegan, who usually goes by the nickname Kickaha.
-This character is also a fictionalized (or one imagines an idealized) version of the author.
+Three books of the Riverworld series are analyzed in Mary Turzillo's book Reader's Guide to Philip José Farmer.

-In popular culture
+Antoine Ruiz of the Université d'Avignon (France) wrote a master's degree memoir entitled Redemption in Philip José Farmer's Riverworld in 1995.